On the hysteresis effect in transitions between accretion and propeller regimes: ACCRETION IN THE PROPELLER REGIME

-The system would be in full accretion regime when $\omega_*<0.74$ since the inner surface of the disc is fully inside the equilibrium surface.
-Another trivial case is when $\omega_*>0.82$.
-In this case, the Alfv\'en surface coincides with the equilibrium surface at one point (see the left panel of Fig.~\ref{fig:surfaces}).
-Accordingly, partial accretion proceeds from latitudes higher than $\theta_{\rm c}$ as long as the accreting matter fills lower latitudes.
-On the other hand, there are two regions of the disc which are inside the equilibrium surface when $0.74<\omega_*<0.82$ (see the right panel of Fig.~\ref{fig:surfaces}).
-The accretion would take place from one of these two regions depending on whether the system transits from the accretion to the propeller regime or vice-versa.
-When the system transits from the accretion to the propeller regime, the matter would continue to accrete from the disc midplane.
-Thus, the full accretion takes place for $\omega_*<0.82$ when the system transits from the accretion to the propeller regime (the red arrow path in the left panel of Fig.~\ref{fig:fraction}).
-On the contrary, when the system transits from the propeller regime to the accretion regime, the partial accretion would take place from the smaller root of $\theta_{\rm c}$ (higher altitude) for $0.74<\omega_*$ since the system already accretes matter from there in the propeller regime (the blue arrow path in the left panel of Fig.~\ref{fig:fraction}).
-Therefore, the luminosity produced by the partial accretion would be different between transition from the accretion to the propeller regime and the vice-versa transition as the full accretion commence or ceases at different fastness parameters (see the middle panel of Fig.~\ref{fig:lightcurve}).
-The ratio of the luminosities of these two transitions is $2.3$ for the spherical accretion, and for the disc case, increases as the thickness parameter of the disc reduces.
-Other than the thickness parameter of disc, our results for the luminosity ratios depend on the choice of the inner radius of the accreting flow at $t=t_0$ while they are not effected by the toy model of the mass-accretion rate we employed.
-The difference between the transition luminosities exposes an hysteresis effect in the lightcurve as it can be seen from Fig.~\ref{fig:lightcurve}.
+As mentioned above, the fraction of the mass inflow that can accrete onto the star takes different values in transitions ($0.74<\omega_*<0.82$).
+Therefore, the luminosity produced by the accretion would be different between the transition from the accretion to the propeller regime and the vice-versa transition as the full accretion commence or ceases at different fastness parameters (see the middle panel of Fig.~\ref{fig:lightcurve}).
+The ratio of the luminosities of these two transitions is 6 for $\zeta\rightarrow \infty$ limit, and it increases as the thickness parameter of the disc reduces.
+Other than the thickness parameter of the disc, our results for the luminosity ratios depend on the choice of the inner radius of the accreting flow at $t=t_0$ while they are not affected by the toy model of the mass-accretion rate we employed.
+The difference between the transition luminosities exposes a hysteresis effect in the lightcurve as can be seen from Fig.~\ref{fig:lightcurve}.